shubhams83/sd-wander-lust-project/README.md

-# Ethiopian Tourist Guide in React & Redux + Django
+# USA Tourist Guide in React & Redux + Django API

 ```
-Ethiopian Tourist Guide, with a frontend built in React & Redux and a backend built in Django API.
+USA Tourist Guide, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo